Thomas Barbour Bryan

 Thomas Barbour Bryan (December 22, 1828 – January 26, 1906) was an American businessman, lawyer, and politician.

 Born in Virginia, a member of the prestigious Barbour family on his mother's side, Bryan largely made a name for himself in Chicago, Illinois.
-Bryan was involved in many ventures in the city, such as the creation of Graceland Cemetery, and was active in the city's politics, having twice been nominated for mayor.
+Bryan was involved in many ventures in the city, such as the creation of Graceland Cemetery, and was active in the city's politics, having twice been nominated for mayor (in 1861 and 1863).
 Bryan was a strong unionist during the American Civil War.
-Bryan was instrumental in Chicago being awarded the World's Columbian Exposition, and was involved in the exposition's organization and operation.
+He was instrumental in Chicago being awarded the World's Columbian Exposition, and was involved in the 1893 exposition's organization and operation.

 Bryan also played a key role in the development of the Chicago suburb of Elmhurst, Illinois, where he resided much of his life.
 He is often referred to as "The Father of Elmhurst".

 In addition to his involvement in Chicago politics, Bryan spent a brief period as a commissioner of the District of Columbia.

 Early life, education, and family

 Bryan was born in Alexandria, Virginia, on December 22, 1828.
 His father was Daniel Bryan, and his mother was Mary Thomas Barbour Bryan (née Barbour).
 Bryan's father was a poet and a lawyer, abolitionist, and statesman who served from 1821 to 1853 as Alexandria's postmaster, and who, from 1818 through 1820 served in the Senate of Virginia.

 A member of the esteemed Barbour family through his mother, Bryan's maternal uncles were James Barbour and Philip P. Barbour.
 His maternal grandfather was Thomas Barbour.
-One of Bryan's nephews would be Bryan Lathrop, with whom he would later form a personal and business relationship.
-Another nephew was Barbour Lathrop, and a niece was Florence Lathrop Field Page.
+His nephews through his sister Mariana Thomas Lathrop and her husband (Jedediah Hyde Lathrop) included Bryan Lathrop, Barbour Lathrop, and Florence Lathrop Field Page.
+Bryan would later go form a personal and business relationship with Bryan Lathrop.
+Through his sister Mary Caroline and her husband Andrew Wylie Jr., one of his nephews was Horace Wylie.

 Sources disagree as to whether Bryan's paternal great-uncle was Daniel Boone, as it is unclear whether his father was Boone's nephew.
-If he is Boone's great-nephew, his paternal grandfather would have been William Bryan, one of the founders of Bryan Station, and his maternal grandmother had been Mary Boone Bryan.
+If he is Boone's great-nephew, his paternal grandfather would have been William Bryan (one of the founders of Bryan Station) and his maternal grandmother had been Mary Boone Bryan.

 Bryan was educated at Virginia's top preparatory schools.
 For four years, Bryan held a clerkship with the post office that his father oversaw.
 The clerkship paid $300 annually, which Bryan saved up before leaving to attend Harvard University.
 Bryan graduated from Harvard Law School in 1848.
 While attending Harvard, he lived in nearby Boston at the house of a German woman who taught him the German language.
 He would, soon after graduating, publish grammar meant to help Germans learn to read, write, and speak the English language.
 This grammar received praise from German press and from professors.